Kenny Moore II: 2024

-On March 14, 2024, the Indianapolis Colts signed Moore to a three–year, $30.00 million contract extension that includes $16.00 million guaranteed upon signing and an initial signing bonus of $6.75 million.
+On March 14, 2024, the Indianapolis Colts signed Moore to a three–year, $30.00 million contract extension that included $16.00 million guaranteed upon signing and an initial signing bonus of $6.75 million.
 Head coach Shane Steichen retained Moore as the Colts' No. 1 starting cornerback to begin the season and paired him with Jaylon Jones.

 In Week 3, Moore set a season-high with nine combined tackles (three solo), made one pass deflection, and was credited with half a sack before exiting in the fourth quarter of a 21–16 win against the Chicago Bears after injuring his hip.
 He was subsequently inactive for the next two games (Weeks 4–5) due to his hip injury.
 In Week 9, he had six solo tackles and returned a fumble forced by defensive tackle Grover Stewart during a sack on Sam Darnold for a 38–yard touchdown during a 13–21 loss at the Minnesota Vikings.
 On November 10, 2024, Moore recorded eight combined tackles (five solo), set a season-high with two pass deflections, and intercepted a pass by Josh Allen to wide receiver Curtis Samuel as the Colts lost 20–30 against the Buffalo Bills.
 In Week 16, Moore recorded three combined tackles (two solo), tied his season-high of two pass deflections, and tied his career-high with two interceptions on passes thrown by Mason Rudolph as the Colts defeated the Tennessee Titans 38–30.
 He finished the season with 78 combined tackles (51 solo), seven pass deflections, three interceptions, one fumble recovery, one touchdown, and was credited with half a sack in 15 games and 15 starts.
 He received an overall grade of 70.8 from Pro Football Focus, which ranked 42nd amongst 222 qualifying cornerbacks in 2024.

+2026

+On May 7, 2026, Moore was released by the Colts.

+Philadelphia Eagles

+On September 23, 2026, Moore signed with the Philadelphia Eagles practice squad.